Have You Been Threatened With Wage Garnishment? We Can Help.

 If a creditor has threatened you with wage garnishment, either by phone or letter, do not wait for the company to take action.
 Their next step will be to turn the matter over to their legal department to begin a lawsuit against you.
 If you do not respond to the lawsuit, a legal judgment will almost certainly be the next step, and your employer will have no choice but to withhold up to 25 percent of your paychecks until the debt has been fully repaid.

-To arrange a free consultation with a wage garnishment defense lawyer in Charleston, contact The Law Office of Lauren Clark, L.L.C.
+To arrange an initial consultation with a wage garnishment defense lawyer in Charleston, contact The Law Office of Lauren Clark, L.L.C.

 Filing For Bankruptcy Starts An Immediate Temporary Stay Of Execution (Stop) Order